cstml/cstml.github.io/_posts/2019-04-13-Shell Concatenate tex files Script.md

 whole of the filetree, I found myself in great dificulty when it came to creating a merged file of all the subfiles that I couldd see in 1 place.

-This is the solution I found
+This is the solution I found, broken down into steps.

 # Latex File Structure